 A low-FODMAP diet is a way to find out what foods give you digestion problems.
 You stop eating certain high-FODMAP foods for about 2-8 weeks.
 Then you add them back to see how your body reacts.

 This is called a "challenge diet."
 A dietitian or doctor can help you follow this diet.

 FODMAPs are types of carbohydrates that can be hard for your body to digest.
 They are in many types of foods.
 FODMAP stands for:

 If you have digestive problems, some of these foods can make your symptoms worse.
 When you are on this diet, you can still eat certain fruits and vegetables.
-You can also eat certain grains, meats, fish, and lactose-free milks, fats, oils, and infused oils.
+You can also eat certain grains, meats, fish, lactose-free milks, fats, oils, and infused oils.
 You can flavour your foods with single herbs and spices.
 This helps to avoid mixed spice blends that may contain garlic and/or onion seasonings.

 High-FODMAP foods can be hard to digest.
 They pull more fluid into your intestines.
 They are also easily fermented.
 This can lead to bloating, belly pain, gas, and diarrhea.

 The low-FODMAP diet can help you figure out what foods to avoid.
 And it can help you find foods that are easier to digest.

 This diet can help with symptoms of some digestive diseases.
 But it's not a cure.
 You will still need to manage your condition.

 At first, you won't eat any high-FODMAP foods for a few weeks.

 After a few weeks, you may have a better idea of what foods you should avoid and what foods you can eat without triggering IBS symptoms.

-There is some risk of not getting all of the vitamins and nutrients you need on the low-FODMAP diet.
+There is some risk of not getting some of the vitamins and minerals you need while following the low-FODMAP diet.
 However, this risk is low as you’ll be eating this way for only 2 to 8 weeks.

 This diet may limit your fibre intake.
-Try to plan your meals to include other sources of fibre.
+Try to plan your meals to include low-FODMAP sources of fibre, such as: